 - Check for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
-Contact Freschi Service Experts in Concord for a professional energy assessment at .
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Contact Freschi Service Experts in Concord for a professional energy assessment at 925-384-1303.